clipperhouse/words/README.md

 `words` is a command which splits strings into individual words, as [defined by Unicode](https://unicode.org/reports/tr29/).
 It accepts text from stdin, and writes one word (token) per line to stdout.

-Splitting words by the above standard is more likely to give constent results; naive splitting, such as by whitespace, may not be precise.
+Splitting words by the above standard is more likely to give consistent results; naïve splitting, such as by whitespace, is not precise.
 Further, the above standard is made for many languages and scripts.

-`words` might be helpful as part of a text pipeline with other transformation and search utilities.
+`words` is intended to be helpful as part of a text pipeline with other transformation and search utilities.

 ### Install